Skip to main content

 Image from Pauline Arkesteijn

 As the biggest street party of the year, this national holiday isn’t for the faint-hearted.
-While the world flocks to Amsterdam on Kings Day, some of the locals choose to seek out peace and quiet on the outskirts of the city.
+While the world flocks to Amsterdam on King's Day, some of the locals choose to seek out peace and quiet in the outskirts of the city.
 If you're in danger of orange overload, join them in the gardens and parks further out from the centre, such as Park Frankendael and the Amsterdamse Bos.
 Really want to get your zen on this King's Day?
 Venture out beyond the city limits to the greater Amsterdam Area and explore all that the region has to offer.

 Party along from home